Earn Your Bachelor of Science in Radiologic Science Administration Online

 Fast-track and related programs

 Want to get a head start on your master’s degree?
-Through the fast-track to Master of Health Administration (MHA) program, you can substitute up to 4 comparable graduate-level courses for undergraduate courses, allowing you to earn your MHA more efficiently.
+Through our fast-track to Master of Health Administration (MHA) program, you can substitute up to three comparable graduate-level courses for undergraduate courses, allowing you to earn your MHA quicker and for less money.

 Looking for an Associate degree option for Radiology?
 The Associate of Science degree with a major in Radiologic Science Administration provides a degree-completion option for individuals with certification in radiography.
 Credits from this program can be applied to the bachelor’s program, should you choose to continue.

 Have more questions?
 Contact our online admissions office.

 What can you do with a bachelor’s degree in radiologic science administration?